Customize your pool bottom in any shape or depth your client needs.

 Cove Radius: This control allows the radius of the Pool Cove to be adjusted from 6″ to 12″.
 Default is 8″.

 Point Height: This box allows you to customize the exact position of a height point by either clicking on feet or inches and typing a number, or using the arrow buttons, or simply using your mouse wheel while it hovers over one of the two sides.
-The values in this entry box will adjust as you move points around in the bottom view, and vice versa.
+The values in this entry box will adjust as you move points in the bottom view, and vice versa.

 Smooth Angles: When you select this option, the distance between depth points will be curved, creating a smooth bottom to the pool.